 - Your small business accounting system should allow you to keep appropriately detailed records of the assets and liabilities of the business.
 In other words, your accounting system should be able to tell you with a mouse click how much money you have in the bank, which customers owe you money, and what inventory you’ve got stocked on the store, warehouse, or shop floor.

 No kidding, that’s really it.
 Stated most simply, your accounting system should perform (and perform well) three easy-to-understand tasks.

 If you think about these tasks and then the requirements of your business, it’s pretty easy to choose the winner in a Quicken vs. QuickBooks competition.

 When you need to use QuickBooks instead of Quicken

 For all practical purposes, Quicken produces only two business forms: checks and invoices.
 This means that it doesn’t work for businesses that own inventory.
 But Quicken works really well for service businesses—especially small service businesses.

 If you need more forms—customer receipts, purchase orders, customer statements that show finance charges, and so on—you need QuickBooks.
-Also, if you need to use accrual based accounting to accurately measure your business profits or you need to keep detailed records of what the business owns and what it owes, you need QuickBooks.
+Also, if you need to use accrual basis accounting to accurately measure your business profits, or you need to keep detailed records of what the business owns and what it owes, you need QuickBooks.

 Finally, if you need to keep detailed records of anything besides cash, you need QuickBooks.
 QuickBooks, for example, includes an inventory feature and a fixed asset tracking system.

 If you need help getting started with either Quicken or QuickBooks, you can try using the program right out of the box.
-If that doesn't work and you enjoy reading, you can try one of our books, Quicken for Dummies or QuickBooks for Dummies.
-If you want more help than that, you can call our offices ((425) 881-7350) and arrange to schedule an hour or two of personalized training that will teach you how to use Quicken or QuickBooks in your specific situation.
+If that doesn’t work and you enjoy reading, you can try one of Steve’s books, Quicken for Dummies or QuickBooks for Dummies.
+If you want more help than that, you can contact our office and arrange to schedule an hour or two of personalized training that will teach you how to use Quicken or QuickBooks in your specific situation.